 Membership, Chairs and Responsibilities

-SAON CON is comprised of a Chair, Secretariat and appointed representatives of member countries, organizationsAC and networks.
-CON are by the SAON Board.
+SAON CON is comprised of a Chairmanship, Secretariat and appointed representatives of SAON member countries, organizations, AC Permanent Participants and networks.
+CON National/Organizational Representatives are appointed by the SAON Board.
+To ensure broad engagement from all interested individuals and organizations, additional experts can be invited to join CON through an open nomination process, pending approval by the SAON Board.

+The chairmanship can consist of Co-chairs, or a Chair and a number of Vice-chairs.

+The National Representatives should be appointed according to the following criteria: They should a) be in a position to reflect national arctic observational interests and activities, b) be highly motivated to be able to network both at the national level (within and among agencies, universities, networks) and internationally within CON and c) ideally be a member of a National SAON committee/team (or inventory).

-The representatives of different countries and organizations, to broaden up the SAON CON partnerships.
-The are nominated among and by the SAON CON members.
-The nominations are confirmed by the SAON Boarde for a term of two years, with a possibility to be re-elected for one additional consecutive term.
+The SAON CON Chairmanship should, ideally, consist of representatives of different countries and organizations, to broaden up the SAON CON partnerships.
+The chairmanship are nominated among and by the SAON CON members.
+The nominations are confirmed by the SAON Boarde for a term of two years.
 Cycles of chairs and deliverables should follow the two-year cycle of the Arctic Council.

-The will participate on the meetings and ongoing activities, contribute a national perspective, and report updates and work to the associated SAON Board member.
-The chair and co-chair are members of the SAON Executive Committee and should participate to its meetings.
+The SAON CON members will participate on the meetings and ongoing activities, contribute a national perspective, and report updates and work to the associated SAON Board member. and SAON Board

+Where the CON decisions require voting, the National Representative(s) and the Organizational representative(s) cast the votes.
+The outcome of the voting is determined by a simple majority.

 Frequency and Types of meetings